Intake Volunteers for Spring 2018

 Sundays 12:30-4pm for clinic (3-4 Sundays over the semester)

-Applications must be submitted by Monday, October 9th at noon.
+Applications must be submitted by Monday, February 26 by 5 p.m..
 Please see below for further details about the position.

 We are taking applications for a small number of Intake Volunteers spots for the semester to add to our team of experienced volunteers.
 Our clinic managers will choose a handful applicants to interview and then select the final Intake volunteers from this pool.